-Here we will give overview on the consultant topics that will be discussed in details in D4.6.
+Here we give an overview about the currently considered consulting topics.
 Driven from the use-cases and based on the user requirements for the entire simulation workflow, the consulting scheme is considered as shown in Figure 2.
 Therefore, EXCELLERAT provides expertise and consulting for the efficient execution of the complete large scale engineering simulation cycle.
-This includes not only the three classical process steps "Pre-Processing", "Simulation" and "Post-Processing" but also ranging over external as well as intrinsic optimization and uncertainty quantification methodologies and multi code coupling methodologies up to advanced data analytics methodologies in engineering simulation as the following:
+This includes not only the three classical process steps "Pre-Processing", "Simulation" and "Post-Processing" but also ranging over external as well as intrinsic optimization and uncertainty quantification methodologies and multi code coupling methodologies up to advanced data analytics methodologies in engineering simulation.